hurlbertlab/dietdatabase/diet_data_instructions.md

 4. Make sure you understand which bird species is being studied.
 Many species names (both common names and scientific names) have changed over time, so older studies in particular may be using one that is out of date.
+Check whether the common and scientific names of your bird are listed in the [most recent eBird taxonomy checklist](birdtaxonomy/eBird_Taxonomy_V2016.csv) in the `birdtaxonomy` folder (try using Ctrl-F or Cmd-F to search for a name).
+If both names are present in the eBird checklist then you can enter them as is into the database file.

-Paste the scientific name into the search bar at http://avibase.bsc-eoc.org.
+If the name is not in the eBird taxonomy checklist, try pasting the scientific name into the search bar at http://avibase.bsc-eoc.org.
 If a "Search results" page comes up, click on the first link for which "Status" is blank and for which there is no additional subspecies name listed.
 This should bring you to an